-Mitigation Measure NOISE-3: Cumulative Noise Increases from Remedial Activities (New

-Measure).
-Coordination between teams implementing soil remedial activities (including investigation, pilot testing, and remediation) and groundwater remediation shall occur as to avoid cumulative noise impact to any sensitive receptor.
-If concurrent activities must occur near common sensitive receptors, real time noise measurements of representative activities shall be conducted by a qualified acoustical consultant (or contractor trained by an appropriate qualified acoustical consultant) at the nearest noise-sensitive land use with a sound level meter that meets the standards of the American National Standards Institute (ANSI Section S14 1979, Type 1 of Type 2).
+Mitigation Measure NOISE-3: Cumulative Noise Increases from Remedial Activities (New Measure).
+Coordination between teams implementing soil remedial activities (including investigation, pilot testing, and remediation) and groundwater remediation shall occur as to avoid cumulative noise impact levels to exceed ambient noise levels by 5 dBA or greater, or to exceed applicable County standards at to any sensitive receptor (as defined in Chapter 4.7 of this SEIR).
+If concurrent activities must occur near common sensitive receptors, real time noise measurements of representative activities shall be conducted by a qualified acoustical consultant (or contractor trained by an appropriate qualified acoustical consultant) at the nearest noisesensitive land use with a sound level meter that meets the standards of the American National Standards Institute (ANSI Section S14 1979, Type 1 of Type 2).
 If exceedances are not observed, monitoring can be discontinued.
 If exceedances are experienced, temporary barriers shall be erected as close to the construction activities as feasible, breaking the line of sight between the source and receptor where noise levels exceed applicable standards.
-If noise cannot be effectively mitigated, one or more of the concurrent activities shall be modified to result in appropriate noise levels.
+If noise cannot be effectively mitigated, one or more of the concurrent activities shall be modified (options include but are not limited to using lower-noise-producing equipment or manual methods, relocating activities further away from each other, or avoiding/rescheduling concurrent activity, etc.) so as to result in appropriate noise levels.

 Timing: Implementation of NOISE-3 prior to and during construction, operation and maintenance, and decommissioning.
 Responsibility: PG&E would be responsible for the implementation of these measures.
 DTSC would be responsible for ensuring compliance.
 Significance after Mitigation: The impact would remain significant and unavoidable after implementation of the mitigation measures detailed above.
 The Project in combination with other projects in the area would continue to contribute considerably to a cumulatively significant impact related to construction noise and vibration.